max-scw/BaslerCameraAdapter/README.md

 |-- BaslerCamera.py <- python code to interact with a Basler camera
 |-- BaslerCameraAdapter.Dockerfile  <- Dockerfile for camera service
 |-- BaslerCameraThread.py  <- enables for continuous image acqusition by camera threading
+|-- DataModels.py  <- pydantic data models
 |-- docker-compose.yml  <- exemplatory docker-compose call
 |-- LICENSE
 |-- main.py  <- fastAPI server to communicate with the Basler camera
 |-- README.md
 |-- requirements.txt  <- pip requirements
-|-- utils_env_vars.py <- helper functions that provide the ability to configure the server
+|-- utils.py  <- helper functions that provide the ability to configure the server
+|-- utils_fastapi.py <- wrapper functions that provide a standardized interface for fastapi
 ```

 ## Configuration

 The default values to interact with a camera are configurable at startup by the following environment variables:

 | Environment variable    | data type | comment                                                              |